-Name Of Additional Insured Person(s) Or Organization(s) Location(s) Of Covered Operations Information required to complete this Schedule, if not sh nown above, will be shown in the Declarations.
+Name Of Additional Insured Person(s) Or Organization(s) Location(s) Of Covered Operations in the performance of your ongoing operations105 for the additional insured(s) at the location(s) designated above.

+Information required to complete this Schedule, if not shown above, will be shown in the Declarations.

 - A. Section II Who Is An Insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only with respect to liability for "bodily injury", "property damage" or "personal and advertising injury" caused, in whole or in part, by: - 1.
-Your acts or omissions; 104 or - 2.
-The acts or omissions of those acting on your behalf; - in the performance of your ongoing operations105 for the additional insured(s) at the location(s) designated above.
+Your acts or omissions;104 or - 2.
+The acts or omissions of those acting on your behalf;